-No one knows for sure how many jobs are unlisted, but it’s estimated to be around 80 – 90%.
+No one knows for sure how many executive jobs are hidden (or never advertised), but it’s estimated to be at least 80%.

 One reason could be that the company has a merger or acquisition pending, keeping them from announcing openings.

-The main reason is that sourcing and screening candidates online through social networks (especially LinkedIn) is more cost effective and less time-consuming than posting openings online and reviewing thousands of resumes, many of which are submitted by unqualified candidates.
+One of the main reasons employers don’t advertise many of their executive jobs has to do with social recruiting.
+Sourcing and screening candidates online through social networks (especially LinkedIn) is more cost effective.
+It’s less time-consuming than posting openings online and reviewing thousands of resumes, many of which are submitted by unqualified candidates.

 Executive recruiters and employers find good-fit candidates by searching LinkedIn, for the most part, and other social networks, using relevant keywords.

-That means you need to build your personal brand and online presence over multiple channels, using the right keywords, in the right places, so they’ll find plenty of information about you to support your candidacy.
+That means you need to build your personal brand and online presence over multiple channels, using the right keywords, in the right places, so they’ll find you online.
+Once they find you, you want them to see plenty of good information about you to support your candidacy.

-So, what is this mystical world of the hidden job market?
+So, what is this mystical world of the hidden executive job market?

-Many of my c-suite and senior-level executive clients tell me that they haven’t been in a job search for at least 5 years.
-In the past, they were in demand by executive recruiters and easily slid from one job to the next, or reached out to connections and networked their way into their next job.
+Many executive job seekers tell me that they haven’t been in a job search for several years.
+In the past, they were in demand by executive recruiters and easily slid from one job to the next.
+They may not have needed to do much networking.

 But they seem to forget how well networking worked for them.
-They’ve now come to believe that, in order to embrace the new online job search strategies, they have to spend most of their job search time responding to postings on job boards.
-They don’t realize that perhaps only 5% of them will land jobs there.
+They’ve now come to believe that, in order to embrace online job search strategies, they have to spend most of their job search time responding to postings on job boards.
+They don’t realize that perhaps only 5-10% of them will land jobs there.

 They’re kidding themselves into thinking they’re hard at work looking for a job, when the majority of their efforts consist of perusing job board postings and hitting the resume “send” button.

-How do you find out about hidden jobs?
+How do you find out about hidden executive jobs?

 Probably no surprise . . . through focused networking.

-That means starting first with a good list of companies, say 15-20, that are a mutual good-fit, positioning yourself as a good fit for them in your career collaterals (resume, bio, LinkedIn profile, etc.), and then networking your way towards hiring decision makers at each one, so that you can circumvent the gatekeepers (Human Resources) and, hopefully, Applicant Tracking Systems (ATS).
+That means starting first with a good list of companies, say 15-20, that are a mutual good-fit.
+Then you’ll position yourself as a good fit for them in your career collaterals (resume, bio, LinkedIn profile, etc.).
+And then you’ll network your way towards hiring decision makers at each one, so that you can circumvent the gatekeepers (Human Resources) and, hopefully, Applicant Tracking Systems (ATS).

-Here’s a key piece of information many job seekers don’t know . . .
+A key piece of information many executive job seekers don’t know . . .

-Being connected to employees, or even one employee, at pretty much any professional level, gets you an “in” at that company.
+Getting referrals from employees, or even one employee (at pretty much any professional level), at your target companies gets you an “in” at that company.

 - Employees usually know about openings at their companies that may never be advertised.

 - Employers like to hire people they know.
-Getting an introduction from an employee makes you a known, recommended commodity . . . and more highly valued as a candidate.
+Getting a referral or introduction from an employee makes you a known, recommended commodity . . . and more highly valued as a candidate.

 - Many companies offer employees monetary incentives to bring in candidates to fill openings.